h5py/h5py/README.txt

 http://h5py.alfven.org
 mail: "h5py" at the domain "alfven dot org"

-Version 0.1.0
+Version 0.1.1

 DISCLAIMER
 ==========

-This is the first release of h5py.
+This is an early release of h5py.
 Many functions are untested, and it's quite possible that both the high- and low-level APIs will change in the future.
 Also, it hasn't been tested on platforms other than 32-bit x86 Linux.
 For these reasons, you should treat it as an alpha.